sjentsch/lsjDocs/Ch07/Ch07_Probability_4.rst

 let *N* denote the number of dice rolls in our experiment, which is often referred to as the **size parameter** of our binomial distribution.
-We will also use *θ* to refer to the the probability that a single die comes up skulls, a quantity that is usually called the **success probability** of the binomial.\ [#]_ Finally, we will use *X* to refer to the results of our experiment, namely the number of skulls I get when I roll the dice.
+We will also use *θ* to refer to the the probability that a single dice comes up skulls, a quantity that is usually called the **success probability** of the binomial.\ [#]_ Finally, we will use *X* to refer to the results of our experiment, namely the number of skulls I get when I roll the dice.
 Since the actual